Terms of Service

 Service Levels.
 Subject to the terms and conditions of this Agreement, Provider shall use commercially reasonable efforts to make the Services available in accordance with the service levels set out in Exhibit A.

-OR The access rights granted hereunder entitle Customer to the support services described in Exhibit B.
+The access rights granted hereunder entitle Customer to the support services described in Exhibit B.

 5. Fees and Payment

 Fees; Payment; Late Payment; Modification.
 Customer shall pay Provider the fees (“Fees”) set forth in the Order Form, without offset or deduction.
 Provider will prepare and send to the Customer, at the then-current contact information on file with Provider, one or more invoices for any Fees that have become due and payable.
-Unless otherwise expressly stipulated in an invoice, Customer will pay all invoiced amounts in Canadian dollars within 30 calendar days of the invoice date.
+Unless otherwise expressly stipulated in an invoice, Customer will pay all invoiced amounts in U.S. dollars within 30 calendar days of the invoice date.
 If Customer’s use of the Services exceeds the service capacity set forth on an Order Form or otherwise requires the payment of additional fees (pursuant to the terms of this Agreement), Customer will be billed for such usage and Customer will pay the additional fees in accordance with this Agreement.
 If Customer fails to make any payment when due, Provider may charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable law, plus all expenses of collection, until fully paid.

 Taxes.
 All Fees and other amounts payable by Customer under this Agreement are exclusive of taxes and similar assessments.
 Customer is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Customer hereunder, other than any taxes imposed on Provider’s income.